sd-ot/sd-ot/docs/source/tuto_py.rst

    )

    for num_iter in range(4):
-      # mod/set of the target density
+      # set or modify the target density
       fo.set_target_density(
          # here we use a symbolic expression
          sdot.bounded(- 10 ** num_iter * sdot.exp(sdot.sum(sdot.coords ** 2)))